 The signalling and telecommunications system is provided by a consortium led by Alstom Equipment.
 The total value of the contract is €29.8m.

 Other parties in the consortium include the Thales Group and Orascom.
 For the stations, Alstom will provide URBALIS 200 integrated signalling and train-control information system.
 It will include a control system, switches and signalling equipment.

-The Automatic Train Control and interlocking will be provided by Alstom Units in France, while the locally manufactured products, including the Automatic Train Supervision, will be provided by CASCO.
-CASCO will also overlook some of the integration work.
-ALSTOM Transport Service Shanghai will supply local services for the project
+The automatic train control and interlocking is provided by Alstom Units in France, while the locally manufactured products, including the automatic train supervision, are provided by CASCO, who will also overlook some of the integration work.
+ALSTOM Transport Service Shanghai is providing local services for the project.

 Construction of Line 4 is yet to begin, but the line will only become operational only after the completion of the third phase of Line 3 in October 2016.
 The route will begin at El-Malek El Saleh station on Line 1 and end at October-Oasis Highway station.
 It will also pass through Giza station on Line 2.

 Phase IV will be the final stage of construction, linking Makram Ebeid to Mubarak Police Academy station.
 The construction is expected to begin in 2017 and end in 2020.